-4. Proposal to Make Permanent the Bank Tax and Extend the GLBA Transition Provisions Background:
+5. Proposal to Extend the Bank Tax and the GLBA Transition Provisions Background:

 - a.
 Significant amendments were made in 1985 to the bank taxes imposed by New York State and New York City, including the creation of Article 32 of the Tax Law.
 Amendments were also made in 1987 to the bad debt deduction provisions of both these taxes.
-The 1985 and 1987 provisions are scheduled to sunset for taxable years beginning on or after January 1, 2003. - b.
-The federal Gramm-Leach-Bliley Act (GLBA) enacted in 1999 allows banks, insurance companies, and securities firms for the first time to freely affiliate.
+The 1985 and 1987 provisions are scheduled to sunset for taxable years beginning on or after January 1, 2005. - b.
+The federal Gramm-Leach-Bliley Act (GLBA) enacted in 1999 allows banks, insurance companies, and securities firms to freely affiliate.
 The State and City of New York enacted transitional provisions designed to guide financial institutions in the proper filing and reporting of tax liability while the tax issues raised by the legislation were being studied.
-The transition provisions sunset for taxable years beginning on or after January 1, 2003.
+The transition provisions sunset for taxable years beginning on or after January 1, 2004.

-Proposal: The proposal would make permanent the State and City bank taxes and the related bad debt provisions.
-In addition, the GLBA transition provisions would be extended one year.
+Proposal: The proposal would extend the State and City bank taxes and the related bad debt provisions one year.
+In addition, the GLBA transition provisions would be extended two years.
+Both would then sunset together for taxable years beginning on or after January 1, 2006.

 Discussion: The bank tax amendments were enacted with a sunset provision, and the sunset has been extended six times since then.
-Making these provisions permanent will prevent future uncertainty on the part of bank taxpayers.
+Extending these provisions will preserve current revenue and provide certainty for taxpayers.
 It will also prevent a return to the method of taxation banks were subject to before the enactment of these provisions.
-Extending the relief provided by the GLBA transition provisions for one year will allow additional time for the issues involved to be studied.
+Extending the relief provided by the GLBA transition provisions for two years will allow additional time for the issues involved to be studied.

 Estimate: Enactment of this proposal is necessary in order to maintain the current Article 32 revenue stream.
-There will be no fiscal impact to making permanent or extending these provisions.
+There will be no fiscal impact to extending these provisions.